sigurdroemer/rough_volatility/README.md

 under the risk-neutral measure.
 Here V(t) is some process (the instantaneous variance) and we write W for Brownian motions.

-The different models for V(t) are defined below.
+The models for V(t) that we consider are defined below.

 **Remark:** The notation differs slightly between the paper and the code.
 Keep this in mind.